jon-heard/obsidian-inline-scripts-library/tablefiles.sfile.md

 			[ "", "No table rolled.
 Path __" + baseTablePath +
 			"__ is not a folder." ]);
 	}

+	// Reassign tablePath & baseTablePath from the file, in case ".md" was added tablePath = (isFolderTable?  "~folder~" : "") + file.path;
+	baseTablePath = file.path;

 	// If useConfig, set some of the parameters to the config saved for tablePath if (useConfig)